-The Charter Commission intends to put its recommendations on form of government and elections on the November 2022 ballot.
-The Commission prioritized the November 2022 election because it's the election with the highest voter turnout during the time the Commission is working, and the Commission believes that the most

-Portlanders as possible should decide these foundational issues.
-To qualify for the November 2022 ballot, the Commission's recommendations need to be finalized no later than early July 2022 due to State law.
+The Commission has finalized its recommendations for phase I. The Charter Commission will put its proposal to change city government on the November 2022 ballot.
+The Commission prioritized the November 2022 election because it's the election with the highest voter turnout during the time the Commission is working, and the Commission believes that the most Portlanders as possible should decide these foundational issues.
+Moving forward, the Commission's phase I work will focus on community education about the proposal.